New Skills

 • IP Addressing and Subnetting: IPv6 Concepts

-Why is A Subnet Mask Needed For An IP Address
+Why is a Subnet Mask Needed For An IP Address

 IP addresses are complicated bits of data.
 They are often compared to physical street addresses for a house, and that analogy works perfectly.
 Think of it this way.
 A street address for a physical house has information that says where that house is as well as which city it belongs to.
 In this way, IP addresses do the same thing but with much less data.
 Each IP address includes information that states which device that address belongs to as well as which network that address is for.